PelionIoT/meta-mbl/walkthrough.md

 This document provides instructions for building Mbed Linux with the meta-mbl-private layer (which provides Mbed Cloud Client) and for performing an over-the-air firmware update.

-### Only the Warp7 board is currently supported.
-Ignore the Raspberry Pi 3 sections
+Warp7 and Raspberry Pi 3 boards are currently supported.

 ## Disclaimer

 The Mbed Linux project is in its early stages and information found in this document may become stale very quickly.
 The `jh-unstable` branches of repositories used in these instructions contain hacks and unreviewed code.

-### Only the Warp7 board is currently supported.
-Ignore the Raspberry Pi 3 sections

 ## Overview